Fort Ward West Wall (Historical Marker)

 Fort Ward

 The initial construction of Fort Ward was completed in September 1861.
-The fort was built to protect the approaches to Union-occupied Alexandria via the Leesburg Turnpike (King Street) and Little River Turnpike (Duke Street).
+The fort was used to protect the approaches to Union occupied Alexandria via the Leesburg Turnpike (King Street) and Little River Turnpike (Duke Street).
 By late 1864, the perimeter of the earthwork fort had been enlarged from 540 yards and 24 gun positions to 818 yards and 36 guns.

 Fort Ward was the fifth largest stronghold in the Defenses of Washington and was considered a model of 19th-century military design and engineering.
 The fort was named for Commander James Harmon Ward, the first Union naval officer to die in the Civil War.
 It was dismantled by December 1865.

 Defenses of Washington

-The only battle fought in the Defenses of Washington occurred in July 1864, when General Jubal A. Early's Confederate forces attacked Fort Stevens, located approximately seven miles north of the White House.
+The only battle fought in the Defenses of Washington occurred in July 1864, when General Jubal A. Early's Confederate forces attacked fort Stevens, located approximately seven miles north of the White House.

 Today, extant remains of many of these fortifications can still be found.
 The above map shows the 37-mile network of Union forts that protected the Federal Capital.
 The Defenses of Washington was the most extensive fortification system constructed in the Western Hemisphere.

-Erected by City of Alexandria - Virginia Civil War Trails.
+Erected by City of Alexandria, Virginia.

 <•>•<•>•<•>•<•>•<•>•<•>•<•>•<•>